12 people wounded in Uptown Minneapolis shooting

-MINNEAPOLIS — Minneapolis police are investigating an overnight shooting in which one man died and 11 people were wounded along Hennepin Avenue in the Minneapolis' Uptown neighborhood.
+MINNEAPOLIS — Minneapolis police are investigating an overnight shooting in which 11 people were wounded along Hennepin Avenue in the Minneapolis' Uptown neighborhood.

 According to police, at about 12:37 a.m., several 911 calls came in reporting multiple people shot in the 2900 block of Hennepin Ave.
 S.

-Note: Editor's note: The original version of this story stated that one man was killed in this shooting, in addition to 11 people being injured.
-Minneapolis police have since discovered that man was shot in a separate incident downtown, and misidentified as an Uptown shooting victim due to the "chaotic scene" at Hennepin County Medical Center.